orvalho/JavaScriptExercises/README.md

 - [x] 27.
 Check if a string starts with 'Java' and false otherwise
 - [x] 28.
 Check if two given integer values are in the range 50..99
 - [x] 29.
 Check if three given integer values are in the range 50..99
+- [x] 30.
+Check if a string "Script" presents at 5th (index 4) position in a given string